-Best Practices and Troubleshooting for WebBlocker
+Best Practices for WebBlocker

 Use WebBlocker for outbound HTTP and HTTPS proxy policies.
 You can also use WebBlocker on a TCP-UDP proxy to categorize sites on ports other than 80 and 443.

-WebBlocker does not use the query string (any text that follows a question mark symbol) for an HTTP request.
+WebBlocker does not evaluate the query string (any text that follows a question mark symbol) for an HTTP request.
 You can use the URL Paths configuration of the HTTP proxy to deny a specific query.
 For more information on how to deny specific paths with HTTP Proxy, see HTTP Request: URL Paths.

 HTTP Proxy Exceptions or WebBlocker Exceptions